liuxiao/CFlow/README.md

 # Limitation
 - only pull based subscriber used, because push based requires valid SSL endpoint
 - log on worker nodes are stored as /tmp/cflow/cflow.log; currently we do not collect logs from nodes.
 But should be easy to modify the sample task.sh to achieve
+- pub/sub content is not clear before each run